Double bass: Construction

-The double bass is closest in construction to violins, but has some notable similarities to the violone ("large viol"), the largest and lowest-pitched member of the viol family.
+The double bass is closest in construction to violins, but has some notable similarities to the violone, the largest and lowest-pitched member of the viol family.
 Unlike the violone, however, the fingerboard of the double bass is unfretted, and the double bass has fewer strings (the violone, like most viols, generally had six strings, although some specimens had five or four).
 The fingerboard is made of ebony on high-quality instruments; on less expensive student instruments, other woods may be used and then painted or stained black (a process called "ebonizing").
 The fingerboard is radiused using a curve, for the same reason that the bridge is curved: if the fingerboard and bridge were to be flat, then a bassist would not be able to bow the inner two strings individually.
 By using a curved bridge and a curved fingerboard, the bassist can align the bow with any of the four strings and play them individually.
 Unlike the violin and viola, but like the cello, the bass fingerboard is somewhat flattened out underneath the E string (the C string on cello), this is commonly known as a Romberg bevel.
 The vast majority of fingerboards cannot be adjusted by the performer; any adjustments must be made by a luthier.
 A very small number of expensive basses for professionals have adjustable fingerboards, in which a screw mechanism can be used to raise or lower the fingerboard height.